 These apples are great to eat raw ~ I’ve used them in my Broccoli Honeycrisp Slaw where they steal the show.
 But I’ve found that Honeycrisps bake up well, too, in fact they maintain their famous crunch in this cake even after almost an hour of baking!
 No mushy apples here.

-That’s how they do it across the pond, in the British Isles, and it’s a pretty neat idea.
+This is how they serve apple cake in Europe, and it’s a pretty neat idea.
 Instead of whipped cream or other topping they spoon a luxe egg custard over their slice of cake.
 I’ve added a vanilla bean to make it even better.
+It’s basically a variation on Creme Anglaise, which you could use, too.

 The custard sauce can be made ahead of time and kept in the fridge for a couple of days.
 It’s got the perfect creamy consistency and doesn’t solidify as it cools.
 The only downside is that it requires 6 egg yolks.
 I know.
 So check below for some yummy ideas for using your leftover whites…